open-telemetry/opentelemetry.io/content/en/blog/2023/synthetic-testing/index.md

 Synthetic testing is an exciting new capability for OTel that the community hopes to evolve over time.
-If you have any specific requests around new Synthetic capabilities feel free to open an issue in the Collector-Contrib repo for the HTTP Check receiver or open a PR and add the capabilities yourself.
+If you have any specific requests around new Synthetic capabilities feel free to open an issue in the [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) repository for the HTTP Check receiver or open a PR and add the capabilities yourself.
 All contributions and feedback are welcome and appreciated.